jamgall/DevProjSrc/README.md

 ## Written by: James Gallmeister, Tia Basek, Andrew Pavey, Liam Merz Hoffmeister, Lorenzo Repenning, Mathew Sadeik

-Must have at least `pip 18.1` installed
+Must have at least `pip 18.1` installed.
-*If you need to upgrade pip, run `sudo pip install -U pip`
+* If you need to upgrade pip, run `sudo pip install -U pip`

 To initialize the repo for local deployment, run `./config.sh`